-Objective 3: Drive the growth of the South East's life sciences and medical technologies sector
+Objective 3: Drive the growth of the South East's life sciences and medical technologies sector as KMMS grows its student numbers and links with the wider health economy and attracts clinical academics and postgraduate researchers.

 In the first instance, KMMS will be a teaching facility.
 However, over time, its medical research and innovation capacity should increase as it becomes established.
 This is likely to be achieved